 Questions Answers Date/Version 14.
 How is the Minimum BEAD Outlay Criterion scored for projects in designated high- cost areas where no match is required?
-The Minimum BEAD Outlay criterion awards points based on the percentage of matching funds relative to the requested BEAD grant amount: • 65% match or more → 20 points • 55% match → 15 points • 45% match → 10 points • 35% match → 5 points (See IPv2 p.
+The Minimum BEAD Outlay criterion awards points based on the percentage of matching funds relative to the requested BEAD grant amount: • 65% match or more \rightarrow 20 points • 55% match \rightarrow 15 points • 45% match \rightarrow 10 points • 35% match \rightarrow 5 points (See IPv2 p.
 42.)
-For High-Cost Areas, the match requirement is waived for project areas fully within NTIA-designated High-Cost Areas.
+For High-Cost Areas, the match requirement is waived for project areas fully within NTIA-designated High- Cost Areas.
 For mixed project areas (some PAUs in High-Cost Areas and some outside), the required match is proportionally reduced based on the number of Broadband Serviceable Locations (BSLs) in High-Cost PAUs.
-Example: If a proposed project has 100 eligible BSLs, April 4, 2025/V. 5.0 and 10 are in High-Cost PAUs, the adjusted minimum match requirement is: $[(100-10) \times 25\% + (10 \times 0\%)]/100 = 22.5\%$ .
-15. Will the CPUC accept a Letter of Bondability prior to issuing a contract to the subgrantee?
+Example: If a proposed project has 100 eligible BSLs, and 10 gra in Ligh Cost PAUs the adjusted minimum April 4, 2025/V. 5.0 15.
+Will the CPUC accept a Letter and 10 are in High-Cost PAUs, the adjusted minimum match requirement is: [(100-10) x 25% + (10 x 0%]/100 = 22.5%.
 The CPUC will not accept a Letter of Bondability.
-For the full list of acceptable documentation, please refer to the NTIA's BEAD Letter of Credit waiver on the NTIA website.
-April 10, 2025/V. 6.0 16.
+For April 10, 13. of Bondability prior to issuing a contract to the subgrantee? the full list of acceptable documentation, please refer to the NTIA's BEAD Letter of Credit waiver on the NTIA website.
+2025/V. 6.0 16.
 Will audited financial statements be required only from the lead applicant in a multi-county Memorandum of Understanding (MOU), or must all participating counties provide them?
 Any partner in a multi-county MOU that is contributing capacity to the project - whether financial, technical, or operational - must submit a Prequalification Application, which includes either providing audited financial statements or certifying that the applicant will provide audited financial statements within 12 weeks of submitting a Project Application.
 Contractors of subgrantees are not required to prequalify.
 April 10, 2025/V. 6.0 17.
 If BEAD funds are not requested for a project area already served by Reliable Broadband Service, can it be assumed that requirements such as submitting audited financial statements or obtaining a letter of credit will not apply?
 Applicants may submit a \$0 grant proposal for areas where BEAD funding is not needed.
 However, all applicants - regardless of funding request - are initially subject to BEAD rules and requirements.
 There is a process by which applicants can indicate locations are already served and should not receive BEAD funding (see Questions 4 to 7 in the "Post-Challenge Interactive Map" section of this FAQ).
 If those locations are successfully validated as served, they will be removed from the BEAD award and will not be subject to BEAD rules or requirements.
 April 10, 2025/V. 6.0 18.
-Can a municipal applicant use backhaul and middle-mile fiber construction as an in-kind In limited circumstances, backhaul and middle-mile construction may qualify as an in-kind match if it is exclusive to the BEAD project (e.g., a specific number April 10, 2025/V. 6.0
+Can a municipal applicant use backhaul and middle-mile fiber construction as an in-kind match for a BEAD project if the In limited circumstances, backhaul and middle-mile construction may qualify as an in-kind match if it is exclusive to the BEAD project (e.g., a specific number of strands dedicated to BEAD with current market April 10, 2025/V. 6.0